 Many people who encounter the notion of dinaturality through the general definition (as in equation (1)) have subsequent difficulty grokking it.
 It is the opinion of at least one author of this article (Todd Trimble), and it was certainly the opinion of Max Kelly, that this “efficient” definition is not the most useful or intuitive one.
 Rather, one may be better off grokking the separate squares (2) and (3) – that is, the notion of extranaturality – and how they arise in practice.

-and considering extranatural transformations from the constant (the terminal set) to .
+Then a dinatural transformation can be identified with an extranatural transformation from the constant (the terminal set) to .
 Such tricks support the counterargument that the extra generality of the traditional definition is largely spurious, and not particularly helpful in terms of comprehension.